jaammees/exit/README.md

 ## Puzzle design

 The aim for the design of the puzzles was to start easy, then increase the difficulty, but also add in levels which were 'easy but rewarding'.
+Each initial introduces a new concept and the later levels test the use of the concepts.

 The puzzles should be playable on desktop computer, but 3d awareness in vr would give an advantage.
 The limitation of being playable on desktop and 3 DOF VR headsets did limit the layout for levels from what i was initially imagining.
 In hindsight, maybe the table should have been able to be rotated by the player.
 Testing would have to had been done to see if this would cause motion sickness.

 ## A-Frame Programming

 This was my first project in A-Frame, so wasn't always sure if i was doing things the correct way.
-I'm not sure if this project should be used as an example of how to do things in A-Frame.
+A-Frame was quite easy to use, all game objects are composed of simple shapes and are placed within a 3d grid.

 ## Device Testing
 I had access to a Daydream headset/controller with a Pixel phone for testing.
 This is a 3 DOF device.